Invariants of relatively generic structures on normal surface singularities: Preliminaries

 \bekezdes The following warning is appropriate.
-Note that if $\tX_1$ is a connected small convenient neighbourhood of the union of some of the exceptional divisors (hence $\tX_1$ also stays as the resolution of the singularity obtained by contraction of that union of exceptional curves) then one can repeat the definition of natural line bundles at the level of $\tX_1$ as well (as a splitting of (\ref{eq:PIC}) applied for $\tX_1$).
-However, the restriction to $\tX_1$ of a natural line bundle of $\tX$ (even of type $\calO_{\tX}(l)$ with $l$ integral cycle supported on $E$) usually is not natural on $\tX_1$: $\calO_{\tX}(l')|_{\tX_1}\not= \calO_{\tX_1}(R(l'))$ (where $R:H^2(\tX,\Z)\to H^2(\tX_1,\Z)$ is the natural cohomological restriction), though their Chern classes coincide.
+Let $\tX_1$ be a connected small tubular neighbourhood of the union of some of the exceptional divisors (hence $\tX_1$ also stays as the resolution of the singularity obtained by contraction of that union of exceptional curves).
+One can repeat the definition of natural line bundles at the level of $\tX_1$ as well (as a splitting of (\ref{eq:PIC}) applied for $\tX_1$).
+However, the restriction to $\tX_1$ of a natural line bundle of $\tX$ is usually not natural on $\tX_1$: $\calO_{\tX}(l')|_{\tX_1}\not= \calO_{\tX_1}(R(l'))$ (where $R:H^2(\tX,\Z)\to H^2(\tX_1,\Z)$ is the natural cohomological restriction), though their Chern classes coincide.

 Therefore, in inductive procedure when such restriction is needed, we will deal with the family of {\it restricted natural line bundles}, this means the following:

 If we have two resolution spaces $\tX_1 \subset \tX$ with resolution graphs $\mathcal{T}_1 \subset \mathcal{T}$ and we have a Chern class $l' \in L'$, then we denote by $\calO_{\tX_1}(l') = \calO_{\tX}(l') | \tX_1$ the restriction of the natural line bundle $\calO_{\tX}(l')$.
 Similarly if $Z$ is an effective integer cycle on $\tX$ with maybe $|Z| \neq E$, then we denote $\calO_{Z}(l') = \calO_{\tX}(l') | Z$.